Unable to connect to Samsung Server [Fixed Completely]

 - Once it does and you are at the Terms and Conditions Page, press the “Mute + Volume UP + Channel UP + Mute” buttons in the specific sequence in which they are mentioned.

-- Select a Different country than the one that you are currently in, for example, select UK if you are in the USA and all applications will automatically be reset.
+- Select a Different country than the one that you are currently in.
+For example, select the UK option if you are in the USA and all applications will reset.

-- Repeat the above process and this time, change the country back in the same manner, and the unable to connect to the Samsung Server issue should now be fixed.
+- Repeat the above process and this time, change the country back in the same manner, and the unable to connect to the Samsung Server issue should fix itself.

 Solution 7: Changing the IP Configuration